 To put it simply, this adjustment is made by moving the centers c of the other neurons away from the new neuron and reducing their width σ a bit.
 Then the current output vector y of the network is compared to the teaching input t and the weight vector G is improved by means of training.
 Subsequently, a new neuron can be inserted if necessary.
-This method is particularly suited for function approximations.
+This method is replace error with neuron tions.